xyhp915/uix/docs/components.md

              (dissoc props :style)))))
 ```

-For this specific reason UIx adds syntatic sugar in `defui` and `$` macros to support the pattern.
+For this specific reason UIx adds syntactic sugar in `defui` and `$` macros to support the pattern.

 ```clojure
 (defui button [{:keys [style] props :&}]